Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

 \begin{defi} \emph{(minor subsurface)} Let $\Sigma$ be a closed hyperbolic surface.
 Let $\Sigma_0$ be a proper connected subsurface of $\Sigma$ which is not a disk.
 Denote by $\Sigma^c_0$ the closure of $\Sigma \setminus \Sigma_0$.
 We say that $\Sigma_0$ is a minor subsurface of $\Sigma$ if \begin{itemize} \item $\Sigma^c_0$ is connected and is either a punctured torus, or has characteristic at most $-2$; \item $|\chi(\Sigma_0)| \leq |\chi(\Sigma)|/2$, with equality if and only if $\Sigma_0$ and $\Sigma^c_0$ are homeomorphic; \item if $\Sigma_0$ is not orientable, neither is $\Sigma^c_0$. \end{itemize} \end{defi}

 \begin{rmk} Note that if $\Sigma$ is the connected sum of three or four projective planes, it does not admit any minor subsurface. \end{rmk}

-\begin{thm} Let $S$ be the fundamental group of a closed hyperbolic surface $\Sigma$.
+We will show \begin{thm} Let $S$ be the fundamental group of a closed hyperbolic surface $\Sigma$.
 If $H$ is a proper elementary subgroup of $S$, then it is a non abelian free factor of the fundamental group of a minor subsurface of $\Sigma$. \end{thm}

 Note that Theorem \ref{SurfaceCaseIntro} that we gave in the introduction is a direct consequence of Theorem \ref{SurfaceCaseBis}.
-Theorem \ref{SurfaceCaseBis} follows immediately from Theorem \ref{MainResult}, which tells us that $S$ has a structure of hyperbolic tower over $H$, and from one direction of the following equivalence result: \begin{prop} Let $S$ be the fundamental group of a closed hyperbolic surface $\Sigma$, and let $H$ be a non trivial proper subgroup of $S$.
+If $\Sigma$ is not the connected sum of four projective planes, Theorem \ref{SurfaceCaseBis} follows immediately from Theorem \ref{MainResult}, which tells us that $S$ has a structure of hyperbolic tower over $H$, and from one direction of the following equivalence result: \begin{prop} Let $S$ be the fundamental group of a closed hyperbolic surface $\Sigma$ which is not the connected sum of four projective planes, and let $H$ be a non trivial proper subgroup of $S$.
 Then $S$ admits a structure of hyperbolic tower over $H$ if and only if $H$ is a free factor of the fundamental group of a minor subsurface of $\Sigma$. \end{prop}

+If $\Sigma$ is the connected sum of four projective planes, the only structures of hyperbolic floors it admits over a proper subgroup are over the trivial group, or hyperbolic floor structures over cyclic subgroups.
+Thus $S$ has no proper elementary subgroups.
+Since $\Sigma$ has no proper minor subsurfaces, the conclusions of Theorem \ref{SurfaceCaseBis} hold in this case as well.

+There remains to prove Proposition \ref{HypFloorMinorSubsurface}.
 Suppose $S$ has a structure of hyperbolic tower over a non trivial proper subgroup $H$.
-Note that $S$ is freely indecomposable, so if $H \neq S$, the tower has at least one hyperbolic floor.
-Thus there exists a retraction $r$ from $S$ to a subgroup $R$ containing $H$ such that $(S,R,r)$ is a hyperbolic floor, and $R$ itself has a structure of hyperbolic tower over $H$.
+Note that $S$ is freely indecomposable, so if $H \neq S$, the tower has at least one hyperbolic floor $(S, R, r)$.
+The subgroup $R$ contains $H$, and has itself a structure of hyperbolic tower over $H$.
 Denote by $\Gamma$ the graph of groups decomposition of $S$ and by $R_0, \ldots, R_k$ the free factors of the decomposition of $R$ associated to the hyperbolic floor structure $(S, R, r)$.
 We may assume $H \leq R_0$.
 Choose representatives $S_1, \ldots, S_l$ of the conjugacy classes of surface type vertex groups of $\Gamma$.

 By Theorem III.2.6 of \cite{MorganShalen}, the splitting $\Gamma$ of $S$ is geometric, namely it is dual to a set of non null-homotopic simple closed curves on the surface $\Sigma$.
 Thus each of the groups $S_i$, $R_j$ is the fundamental group of a connected subsurface of $\Sigma$ that we denote by $\Sigma_i$, $\Xi_j$ respectively.